Chapter 9:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

 "But I won't let it happen again.
-I'll play my hockey game to win."
+The combat I choose is my field hockey game to win."
 When his eyes opened, he felt empowered with energy that soothed his aches.
+"This world forces me to do these trials to live.
+So it has no choice but accept my decisions.
+I'll do this my way."

-"Combat chosen.
+"Combat trial chosen.
 Please prepare for the fight."
 A woman's voice announced across the stadium.

 A whirling vortex of greenish energy appeared before Kairo.